devcocup/TakeHome/README.md

 ## Submitting the Assignment

-When you have finished the assignment, create a bundle of your work by running `npm run bundle` in the repo root.
+When you have finished the assignment, put it as a private repository on Github.
+Then, invite the user `john.kim@crowdbotics.com` into the repository.
+Send us the link to it as well in case the invitation does not work.

-This generates a bundle file called `atllas-take-home-exercise` based on your local master branch.
-Return that file to us via [this google form](https://forms.gle/gCewbYQd5acHLW2p8), and we'll review your code within 1-2 days.
+We'll review your code within 1-2 days.

 ## Questions

-If you have any questions or concerns please email Austin at [austin@atllas.com](mailto:austin@atllas.com?subject=%5BAtllas%20Take-Home%5D).
-Please make sure you include ``[Atllas Take-Home]`` in the subject line.
+If you have any questions or concerns please email Austin at [john.kim@crowdbotics.com](mailto:john.kim@crowdbotics.com ?subject=%5BCrowdbotics%20Take-Home%5D).
+Please make sure you include ``[Crowdbotics Take-Home]`` in the subject line.

 Thank you and good luck! 🙏